Sinatra/Basie: The Complete Reprise Studio Recordings

 Sinatra/Basie: The Complete Reprise Studio Recordings is a 2011 compilation album by American singer Frank Sinatra that consists of 20 songs he recorded with jazz pianist Count Basie.
-10 tracks from "Sinatra–Basie: An Historic Musical First" (1962), and 10 more from "It Might as Well Be Swing" (1964).
+Ten of the tracks are taken from the 1962 album Sinatra–Basie: An Historic Musical First, and the other ten from It Might as Well Be Swing (1964).
+The album reached number one on the Billboard traditional jazz albums chart in September 2011.